 789101 | sa-l4d56p | sa-2 | Service account 2

-• After executing the connector, check that the records are populated to your Snowflake database.
+• After executing the connector, check that the records are populated in your Snowflake database.

 Conclusion

 This article talks about connecting Confluent Cloud to Snowflake.
 Confluent Cloud assists businesses in streaming real-time data and uses the functionalities of Apache Kafka.
-Buinseese can integrate the real-time data into a centralized repository like Snowflake for further analysis.
-Snowflake can then be connected with powerful BI tools to gain meaningful insights from real-time data and help organizations make better business decisions.
+Businesses can integrate the real-time data into a centralized repository like Snowflake for further analysis.

 Hevo offers a No-code Data Pipeline that can automate your data transfer process, hence allowing you to focus on other aspects of your business like Analytics, Marketing, Customer Management, etc.